alex-petrov-git/alex-petrov-git/README.md

 + BSc (2023) and MSc (2025) in Applied Mathematics & Physics, MIPT.

-+ Currently diving deeper into Machine Learning and open to job or internship offers.

 <!--Here are some of my projects and achievements: